 If you decide to take the ACT: Start preparing in fall or winter of your junior year.
 Take the test 1-2 times in the winter or spring of your junior year, and then again in fall of your senior year, if necessary.

 If you decide to take the New SAT: Start preparing in late fall or winter of your junior year.
 Take the test 1-2 times in the spring of your junior year, and then again in fall of your senior year, if necessary.
-To see how the ACT and New SAT compare, view our infographic detailing the differences.

 If you decide to take the old SAT: Start preparing the summer before your junior year.
 Take the test in October and November, and then again in December or January, if necessary.
 Note: Because this schedule requires taking the SAT earlier than usual, this option is not recommended for most students.
 If you are academically advanced and scored well on your 10th grade PSAT, then this option may be suitable for you.
 To see how the ACT and old SAT compare visit our ACT v SAT Comparison page for specific details.